 When can I return to work?

-You do not necessarily have to wait until your follow-up appointment with our office to return to work.
+You do not have to wait until your follow-up appointment to return to work.
 However, we will not release you back to work until you are no longer taking narcotic pain medication.
 Our office can provide you with a return-to-work letter if you employer requires one prior to your follow-up visit.
 You may have lifting, pushing, and pulling restrictions based on what type of work you do and what type of surgery you’ve had.

-What can I eat after my gallbladder surgery?
+What can I eat after gallbladder surgery?